Date: April 6, 2014

 You have an open invitation to come along.
-Check in when you have the time, sign up to receive posts by e-mail or perhaps meet in person somewhere along the way.
+Check in when you have the time.
+Sign up to receive posts by e-mail, if you like.
+(I'll never share your e-mail.)
+Perhaps we may even meet in person somewhere along the way.

 Sign up to receive these posts in your Inbox.

 Pensacola, United States